huggingface/datablations/stability_study/README.md

 ## Issue

-Sampo found that the same training scripts, with the same setups, converge on puhti (V100 / cuda) but diverge on LUMI (MI250X / ROCm)
+Sampo found that the same training scripts (reused from BigScience), with the same setups, converge on puhti (V100 / cuda) but diverge on LUMI (MI250X / ROCm).
+Loss eventually always blows up, even after going down to as low as 3.
+We're searching for an element that's different between CUDA and ROCm environments that could explain the malfunction.

 ![lumivspuhti](assets/lumivspuhti.png)